LASIK (laser assisted in-situ keratomileusis) has been performed for over 30 years and is one

 Once the flap has been gently lifted, it is within these deeper layers of the cornea that the doctor then applies the Wavelight Excimer laser beam to remove microscopic amounts of tissue to reshape the cornea, thus; correcting the refractive error.
 The corneal flap is replaced and does not require any sutures as the flap adheres by itself within a couple of minutes.
 Vision recovers rapidly with immediate results that will improve over the coming weeks.
 Almost all F-LASIK patients have reached driving standard vision or better by their day 1 follow up appointment.

 All the information that you require about your surgery day will have been provided at your consultation.
-Laser eye surgery is performed with Dr Furness at Perth Eye Hospital on Friday afternoons.
+Laser eye surgery is performed with Dr Furness at Perth Eye Hospital on a Friday or Tuesday.
 Perth Eye Hospital is a private hospital based in West Perth.
 The hospital is fully accredited, complying with the National Safety and Quality Health Standards and is a Member of Day Hospitals Australia.
 Perth Eye Hospital’s exemplary quality-consistency has been confirmed by its prestigious ISO9001 Certification from International Standards Certifications.

 You will be at the hospital for approximately 3 hours on the day of your procedure.
 The laser operating suite is precisely controlled for both temperature and humidity so light comfortable clothes are all that will be needed.
 It is better to have only a light snack and drink well prior to the operation as anxiety and a full stomach can make you uncomfortable when lying flat.
 We ask that you do not wear any perfume / aftershave or alcohol based deodorants and women are asked to not wear any make-up ensuring the eye area is thoroughly cleansed.